 For many brands, TikTok is a scary, unknown place.
 What do you post?
 How do you use the trending sounds?
 I’ve rounded up small businesses that have generated thousands of likes and followers on their TikTok profiles alone.

 In this article, we not only list successful small businesses on TikTok with a breakdown of their strategies but also hear from some directly on what influenced their success.

-Note: In this article, we define small businesses as those with one to 25 employees.
+Note: In this article, we define small businesses as those with under 100 employees.

 Founded by influencer and content creator Cassey Ho, POPFLEX has amassed 2.5 million likes and 116K followers since first posting in May 2020.

 What’s the key to its success?
 Leveraging Ho’s loyal community and telling honest stories.

 @popflexactive Time for a gym bag upgrade?
 Meet the all-in-one Valentina Duffle 💐 #dufflebag #duffle #functionalfashion #blogilates #bags #gymbag #ShowOffLandOFrost ♬ Classical Music - Classical Music